kaji-bikash/cf.files/README.md

   * Ultra fast key repeat rate (now you can scroll super quick using j/k)
   * No disk image verification (downloaded files open quicker)
   * Display the ~/Library folder in finder (hidden in Lion/Mountain Lion/Mavericks)

+###Recommendation

+If you select `Solarized Dark theme` in iTerm2 and use patched fonts eg `Menlo Powerline`, trust me it won't strain your eyes like it does now and you will start loving your terminal screen.